5 Common Questions Couples Ask in Therapy

 • Stonewalling and withdrawal: Shutting down or refusing to engage in conversation can prevent resolution and create further distance between partners.

-Virtual couples therapy or online couples counselling can provide practical tools and strategies for managing conflict.
+Online couples therapy or virtual therapy in Ontario can provide practical tools and strategies for managing conflict.
 Therapists can help you identify unhealthy communication patterns, establish healthy boundaries, and develop skills for resolving disagreements constructively.

 "How can we rekindle the spark in our relationship?"